zshahab91/CryptifyAI/README.md

    npm run dev
    ```

-5. Open your browser and go to `http://localhost:5000` to view the application.
+5. Open your browser and go to `http://localhost:5173` to view the application.

 ## Usage

 - Use the search bar to find movies by title.
 - Click on a movie card to view more details.
 - Navigate through the movie list using pagination or infinite scrolling.

-## License

-This project is licensed under the MIT License.